 We strongly advise that you seek expert legal advice ahead of a voluntary police interview, to ensure your rights are protected and you are treated fairly.

-If you have been asked to attend Luton police station for a voluntary interview, contact us for expert legal advice and representation.
+If you have been asked to attend Luton police station for a voluntary interview, contact us or find our solicitors in Luton for expert legal advice and representation.
 We can represent you at the police station, 24 hours per day, 7 days per week.